SnBuenafe/DigitizingNishikawa/README.md

 # DigitizingNishikawa
 Repository for Digitizing Nishikawa et al (1985) Data

-This repository digitizes spawning ground data on the following species:
+This repository digitizes average spawning ground data on the following species from 1956-1981:
 1. Yellowfin tuna
 2. Swordfish
 3. Albacore